 When you are going to delete a procedure, you have the option to retire the procedure instead of permanently deleting it.

 This status was created for procedures that contain outdated or irrelevant information that is no longer used.
+In order to perform this action we have set this security requirement where you need to type "Delete" in order to proceed.

 Retiring a procedure shows users that the procedure isn’t to be followed without having to delete the procedure entirely.
 This is a great way to maintain information that may be needed at a later date.